EnterpriseCharacteristicsESSnetBigData/StarterKit/URLScraper/README.md

 # Initial work

-1. Install MongoDB.

-2. Install Anaconda with Python 3.
+1. Install Anaconda with Python 3.

+2. Install MongoDB: MongoDB is available as a free Community Edition.
+Instructions on how to install it for different operating systems are available on the [MongoDB website](https://docs.mongodb.com/manual/installation/).
+Choose your operating system in the section on Community Edition Installation Tutorials and follow the instructions.
+If you are a windows user, you can uncheck the box "Install MongoDB as a Service".

-3. Get the pymongo library:
+3. Get the pymongo library by typing into Anaconda prompt:

-easy_install pymongo

-OR

 pip install pymongo

 OR

-python -m pip install pymongo

-OR

-conda install pymonog

-OR

-python3 -m pip install pymongo
+conda install pymongo